jake-low/shapely-cli/README.md

 All of the above would also work if the input file were a newline-separated sequence of individual GeoJSON features, like [this](./tests/great-lakes.ndjson).

+## Installation

+Clone this repository, cd into it, and then run `pip install .`.
+Check that it worked by running `shapely --version` in your shell.

+TODO: package for Homebrew or PyPI

 ## How it works

 The tool takes one argument which is a Python expression, statement, or series of statements (you can use semicolons to smush multiple statements into one line).
 It then reads a GeoJSON object or a newline-delimited sequence of GeoJSON objects (it automatically detects the difference) and applies the Python snippet to each feature or geometry in the input.